ngsimon/FtpPhotosUploader/README.md

 # Changes

-- 2024/09/05
+## 2024/09/05
-Added the options "Upload Raw" and "Upload JPG" to select which kind of file to upload.
+- Added the options "Upload Raw" and "Upload JPG" to select which kind of file to upload.
+- Removed the increase buffer size (it makes ILCE7 crashing)

 # Rebuild note
 ```